arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 1. Persistent Storage
 2. Ephemeral Storage

 Persistent Storage keeps your data stored independently from the lifecycle of the ECS instance whereas Ephemeral Storage is closely bound to the lifecycle of your ECS instance.
 That is, data stored on persistent storage won't get lost in cases of ECS restarts or hot migration, or when you delete an ECS instance.
 It exists independently and can be also mounted easily between different ECS instances.
 Ephemeral Storage on the other hand will get lost in case of ECS reboots, hot migration (to be more precise it is not guaranteed to be kept) and ECS deletion.
+Don't use it for long-term storage.
 Usually, it is a lot faster since this kind of storage is directly attached to the physical host system whereas persistent storage lives in a different dedicated cluster.
 So every access needs to cross the network.

 For *Persistent Storage* Alibaba Cloud offers the following options:
 **Cloud Disk**